Nellee Hooper: Grammy winners

 How to Dismantle an Atomic Bomb won Album of the Year at the 2006 Grammys.
-The single "Sometimes You Can't Make it on Your Own" won two awards; Best Rock Performance by a Duo or Group with Vocal and Song of the Year.
+The single "Sometimes You Can't Make It on Your Own" won two awards; Best Rock Performance by a Duo or Group with Vocals and Song of the Year.

-Romeo + Juliet Score
+Romeo + Juliet score

-Nellee Hooper was responsible for the BAFTA award-winning soundtrack to Baz Luhrmann's Romeo + Juliet in 1996.
+Hooper was responsible for the BAFTA award-winning soundtrack to Baz Luhrmann's Romeo + Juliet in 1996.
 He worked with Scottish composer Craig Armstrong and English composer Marius van Wyk de Vries.
 It was Hooper's first and only motion picture score.
-Hooper armed the soundtrack with sequences of bombastic choral and flamboyant orchestral forces, and fused it with his well-known hip hop, electronica and trip hop genres.
+Hooper armed the soundtrack with sequences of bombastic choral and flamboyant orchestral forces, and fused it with his well-known hip hop, electronic and trip hop genres.
 Hooper since has not been active in the motion picture industry.

-Throne
+Technology

-In 2021, Hooper joined blockchain company Throne as an advisor alongside Gee Roberson, the manager of Kanye West.
-Throne, is a NFT marketplace for digital creators and collectors.
+In 2021, Hooper joined Throne, a venture capital firm, as an advisor alongside Gee Roberson, the former chairman of Geffen Records, and manager of Kanye West.